launchdarkly/api-client-ruby/docs/UsersApi.md

   q: 'q_example', # String | Search query.
   limit: 56, # Integer | Pagination limit.
   offset: 56, # Integer | Specifies the first item to return in the collection.
-  after: 8.14, # Float | A timestamp filter, expressed as a Unix epoch time in milliseconds.
+  after: 789, # Integer | A timestamp filter, expressed as a Unix epoch time in milliseconds.
 All entries returned will have occured after this timestamp.
 }

 begin